billsix/cprogrammingbook/doc/00-Preface.rst

-I, Bill, have tried to keep the book in it's original form as much as possible.
-Because it is old, there are antiquated terms..
-Old C, means C before the C89 Standard.
-Standard C means C89.

 If you are looking for other resources, other great books on C are

 - C Programming, A Beginner's Course.
 By Noel Kalicharan